BensonRen/eye_nerve_segmentation/README.md

 - [x] Debug the problem of output segmentation map is all 0 or 1
 - [x] Debug confusion matrix plot generating
 - [x] Change the target mask from [1,0] structure to [0, 1] structure so the confusion plot better reflects the IoU values
+- [x] Time profiling to find the training bottleneck issue
+- [ ] Check RAM issue if that is causing the program to slow down
 - [ ] Debug the full dataset training bottleneck